navillan/js990project/README.md

 ## Features
 - **User Reservation:**
   - Step-by-step reservation form (date, time, guest count, contact info)
+  - Reservation limitations for the availability of tables at same date and time(4)
   - Validation for name, email, and phone
   - Waiting list option if reservation is not available
   - Expanding the target audience with English language support in addition to Turkish